-What is Co-branding?
+What is Co-Branding?

-- Composite Co-branding: Two equally valued brands jointly develop a new product that carries both names.
+- Composite Co-Branding: Two equally valued brands jointly develop a new product that carries both names.
 Example: Milka & Oreo chocolate.

 Which of these forms should be used depends on whether you want to enhance a product, create a new offering, or reach new target groups.

-Benefits of Co-Branding
+Benefits of Co-branding

 A well-planned collaboration brings measurable benefits for both partners: